North America Plant Protein Ingredients Market Size and Share

 • February 2022: MGP Ingredients announced the construction of a new extrusion plant in Kansas to manufacture its ProTerra line of texturized proteins.
 The USD 16.7 million facility will be located next to the company's Atchison site and will initially produce up to 10 million pounds of ProTerra annually.
 The new plant will assist MGP in meeting the rising demand for its ProTerra product line, which comprises pea and wheat protein ingredients used in applications such as plant-based meat substitutes.

-North America Plant Protein Ingredients Market
+Table of Contents for North America Plant Protein Ingredients Industry Report

 1. EXECUTIVE SUMMARY & KEY FINDINGS